xremix/Azure-DevOps-Create-Branch/README.md

 ### Using a .devops-project file

-You can create a `.devops-project` file in the same directory as the script to avoid entering parameters each time.
+You can create a `.devops-project` file in your current working directory (where you run the script) to avoid entering parameters each time.
 Example:

 ```text
 organization=MyOrganization